insideout/ai/_posts/2020-01-23-in-black-and-white-counting-penguins-gets-easier-with-ai-computer-vision.md

 related:
   - title: "Intel and partners are using computer vision to help save Antarctica’s penguins from extinction"
     excerpt: "In search of a solution, a group of tech companies developed a computer vision solution to help ecologists count the remaining penguins faster and more accurately than before.
-The loose partnership consists of Intel’s AI Builders — the company’s curated ecosystem of software vendors — along with Microsoft’s AI for Earth initiative and ..."
+The loose ..."
     publishedDateTime: 2020-01-20T16:00:00Z
     webUrl: "https://venturebeat.com/2020/01/20/intel-and-partners-are-using-computer-vision-to-help-save-antarcticas-penguins-from-extinction/"
     ampWebUrl: "https://venturebeat.com/2020/01/20/intel-and-partners-are-using-computer-vision-to-help-save-antarcticas-penguins-from-extinction/amp/"